opringle/cayman-blog/_posts/2017-11-14-CNN_text_classification.md

 Each sentence in our data is represented by a matrix of size w by d, where d is the hidden layer size in our word2vec model and w is our prechosen maximum sentence length.
 The first row of the input example above represents the embedding for the word "I" in our corpus.

-Padding is used to ensure our sentences are all the same length.
+Padding is used to ensure our sentences are all the same length (unless we decide to use bucketing).
 This simply consists of removing words or adding empty words to sentences such that they are all the same length.

 ### Convolutions